-Though it is a gift, our words have the power to destroy and the power to build up (Proverbs 12:6).
-The writer of Proverb tells us: “The tongue has the power of life and death, and those who love it will eat its fruit” (Proverbs 18:21).
+Our words have the power to destroy and the power to build up (Proverbs 12:6).
+The writer of Proverb tells us, “The tongue has the power of life and death, and those who love it will eat its fruit” (Proverbs 18:21).
 Are we using words to build up people or destroy them?
 Are they filled with hate or love, bitterness or blessing, complaining or compliments, lust or love, victory or defeat?
 Like tools they can be used to help us reach our goals or to send us spiraling into a deep depression.

 © Copyright 2002-2014 Got Questions Ministries.